msmfa/production-front-end-template/general-guidelines-README.md

 - Use this [template](./README.sample.md) for `README.md`, Feel free to add uncovered sections.
 - For projects with more than one repository, provide links to them in their respective `README.md` files.
 - Keep `README.md` updated as a project evolves.
-- Comment your code.
-Try to make it as clear as possible what you are intending with each major section.
-- If there is an open discussion on github or stackoverflow about the code or approach you're using, include the link in your comment.
-- Don't use comments as an excuse for a bad code.
-Keep your code clean.
-- Don't use clean code as an excuse to not comment at all.
-- Keep comments relevant as your code evolves.

 <a name="environments"></a>